ice-csic-astroexotic/ML-Poppyns/docs/basics/logging.md

 # Logging

-For logging information to both console and file outputs we make use of Python's built-in `logging` module.
+To log information to both console and file outputs, we make use of Python's built-in `logging` module.

-In each module where the logger needs to be used, you must first import the logging module and get it using the `getLogger` function:
+In each module where the logger is used, we first import the logging module and get it using the `getLogger` function:
 ```commandline
 import logging
 [...]
 log = logging.getLogger(__name__)
 ```

-Then you can issue logging messages at the appropriate level:
+Then, we issue logging messages at the appropriate level as follows:
 ```commandline
 log.debug("add debug info")
 log.info("add info")